mei28/luminate.nvim/README.md

     hlgroup = "LuminateRedo",         -- Highlight group for redo.
 Default is "LuminateRedo". guibg = "#2d4f67",                -- Background color for GUIs.
 Default is "#2d4f67". fg = "#ebcb8b",                   -- Foreground color.
 Default is "#ebcb8b".
-    HIGHLIGHT_THRESHOLD = 0.9,        -- Threshold for highlighting redone text.
-Default is 0.9.
     mode = 'n',                       -- Mode in which to map redo.
 Default is 'n' (normal mode). lhs = { '<C-r>' },                -- Keybinding for redo.
 Default is {'<C-r>'}. map = '<C-r>',                    -- Command to execute for redo.
 Default is 'redo'.